AndreyGS/MinimalMath/ReadMe.md

 ## Current stage

 There are several working methods already done.
 One of which is MiniMath.pow() method, that can handle any valid double values as input number and power to produce fully-correct result according to IEEE754 standart (test will give more than 99.9999% among all incoming *double* values are strictly equal to those that are receiving from *java.lang.Math.pow()* (for 12 decimal digits after decimal point and about 99.995% for 13 digits)).
-Also MiniMath.division(), which also takes a part in MiniMath.pow() when negative power is aplied, for alone demonstrate 100% accuracy on any input of double values except these that result to numbers between +-(10^-307 - 10^-311): there present some little accuracy missing.
+Also MiniMath.division(), which also takes a part in MiniMath.pow() when negative power is aplied, for alone it demonstrate 100% accuracy on any input of double values except these that result to numbers between +-(10^-307 - 10^-311): there present some little accuracy missing.
 The main list of working methods is introduced in 'How to use' section.

 ## So, for what?